We call machine learning experts to join our growing team of research associates

 In the late 1990’s, Nir Kalkstein founded Final which became a world leader in automated trading algorithms.
 The company specialized in the development of artificial intelligence algorithms for the prediction of future stock prices.
 Following numerous other outstanding achievements, Nir founded Medial EarlySign, which develops proprietary machine learning platforms.
 This technology enables rapid analysis of millions of electronic health records to identify patients at highest risk for life-altering outcomes.

 Programs developed by Medial EarlySign are implemented in healthcare organizations worldwide, saving lives while reducing healthcare costs.

 Nir Kalkstein has gathered a team of dedicated data scientists with rich and diverse experience in the field of computational health.
 The KI, a non-profit foundation, promotes the use of big data analytics in academic and practical health and medical research.

 The enormous quantities of medical data that have been amassed as a result of computerized healthcare offer amazing research opportunities, but present major technical challenges.
 Using computational health methods such as machine learning and big data analysis, we can rapidly find complex connections and trends hidden within data to develop models that can predict disease, identify groups at increased risk, and much more.

-The KI was founded to promote health and medical research by offering high-quality infrastructure, machine learning expertise, and the combined experience of its team members in the field of computational health.
+The KI was founded to promote health and medical research by offering access to its data, high-quality infrastructure, machine learning expertise, and the combined experience of its team members in the field of computational health.